Portugal to raise minimum wage by 4 percent from October

-LISBON Portugal's government, representatives of labour unions and employers have reached a deal to raise the country's minimum monthly wage by 4 percent from next month to 505 euros (394.5 pounds) after a four-year freeze.
+LISBON Portugal's government, representatives of labor unions and employers have reached a deal to raise the country's minimum monthly wage by 4 percent from next month to 505 euros (643 US dollars) after a four-year freeze.

 He said the 20-euro increase had become possible thanks to the return of economic growth and productivity.
 Portugal is expected to post its first full year of growth in 2014 after a three-year recession that has been its worst since the 1970s.